moredip/Frank/README.md

 ------------

 We are still working on improving this tool.
 Please fork this repo and commit your changes.
-Feedback, suggestions and questions are welcome.
+Feedback, suggestions and questions are most welcome.
-<tell how to here>.

 FAQ
 ---

 * ** Why isn't Frank compiled as a static library?**

-  Something to do with UISpec functionality not completely working when compiled as a static library.
-(Pete?)
+	Some of the functionality provided by UISpec does not appear to work when compiled in as a static library.
+If anyone has a way to make Frank work as a static library we'd love to hear about it!